About me

 What are your areas of expertise?

-I have expertise in various creative and technical domains, including Innovation, UX, UI, User Research, Interaction Design, Agile processes, and Information Architecture.
-On top of that I have wide experience in Customer Service, Administration, and process improvements.
-These last ones significantly enhance my perspective and approach in the user experience field.
+I bring expertise across a range of creative and technical domains, including Innovation, UX, UI, Design Systems, User Research, Interaction Design, Agile methodologies, and Information Architecture.
+I also leverage various AI tools to support and enhance my design process.
+In addition, I have extensive experience in Customer Service, Administration, and process improvement, which provides me with a broader perspective and strengthens my approach to user experience.

 What would you say is your design process?